 The difference between touchpoints and channels

 In essence, you can think of the difference between channels and touchpoints in the following way.
 A touchpoint happens when a customer has a certain need.
 E.g., they want to learn more about a service, make a payment, or they arrive at a hotel to stay for a few nights.
 And they're looking for ways to satisfy this need.
 Whereas a channel is a means provided by a company to meet this customer need.

 And while one and the same touchpoint might happen across different channels, some channels support only a certain set of touchpoints.

 For instance, a customer can pay for the order (touchpoint) through the website, via bank payment, or by handing cash to the delivery man.
 At the same time, customers can use their smartphone to access the website to pay for the chosen item, order delivery, and give a phone call to the support team.

-Note: not every channel can provide good support for a certain touchpoint (e.g., your customers cannot make a phone call to you via their computer).
+Note: not every channel can provide good support for a certain touchpoint (e.g., you're trying to send emails, whereas your customers may prefer calls; according to GlobalCallForwarding, 57% of customers ranked call support as their first and most comfortable preference for communication).
 If you don't have enough resources to support all of your channels, it's better to focus on the ones you can support in order to keep customer experience consistent across all the stages.
 So keep that in mind when (re)designing your customer journey.

 Visualizing touchpoints and channels in UXPressia

 Now when it comes to actually placing channels and touchpoints on a customer journey map, you can do it in a few ways by using our CJM tool.

 First off, there’s a Processes and Channels section with over 160 channels for different domains to choose from.

 You can also have separate sections both for touchpoints and channels, where you can easily add them to your map.